 Why is checking in with your drinking - and consumption of spirits in particular - so important if healthy, sustainable weight loss is your goal?
-"Alcohol affects your ability to lose weight in many ways," says Rachel Clarkson, a Doctify (opens in new tab)-reviewed dietician and nutritionist.
+"Alcohol affects your ability to lose weight in many ways," says Rachel Clarkson, a nutrigenomic dietitian and Doctify-reviewed specialist.
 "Most spirits do not contain any nutritional value, meaning there are no macro or micro-nutrients.
-All the calories in spirits are purely from the alcohol.
+All the calories in spirits are purely from alcohol."

 Low calorie vodka options

 You'll likely already be acquainted with Absolut Vodka, which is one of the most iconic vodka brands in the world and is produced in Sweden.
 It famously comes in a variety of flavors, from raspberry to vanilla, but choose the original option and it contains just 66 calories per 1oz (30ml) serving.

 Another well-known, but slightly more luxurious choice is Grey Goose Vodka.
 The French brand makes its smooth spirit from just two ingredients and distills it before bottling.
 Much like Absolut, it has 66 calories per 1oz (30ml) serving.

 If you're after another high-end choice, then Belvedere Vodka works mighty fine.
 The Polish brand, which has been operating for 600 years, quadruple distills its drink - which contains a still-impressive 69 calories per 1oz (30ml) serving.